jdepew88/update_traefik_and_cloudflare/README.md

-# Traefik with Cloudflare DNS Automation
+# Simple script to automate adding services to Traefik dynamic config and add CNAME records to Cloudflare DNS

-This repository contains scripts and configuration files to set up Traefik for external services using Cloudflare as the DNS provider.
+This repository contains a scripts and configuration files to set up Traefik to share services externally using Cloudflare as the DNS provider.
 Follow the steps below to configure and run the automation scripts.

 ## Prerequisites